UBC-MDS/PPDS_book/_build/html/_sources/modules/module1/module1_20.md

 [3 rows x 16 columns]
 ```

-Notes:

-There are multiple different way of writing code when you are selecting
-items from the beginning or end of your data.

-Perhaps you only want the first 3 rows of your data.

-We can use `.head(3)` or we can use `.iloc[]`.

-Since we are indicating the beginning of the dataframe, we can omit the
-upper bound `0` just like we did when we learned slicing with `.loc[]`.

----
+The same logic can be applied for end of a dataframe.
+This time we want
+the last 3 rows.

+Since this dataframe has 76 rows we could use our lower bound as 74 and
+upper bound as 77 (76 +1).

 ``` python
 cereal.iloc[74:77]